Getting MoRE out of Mixture of Language Model Reasoning Experts: Related Work

-\paragraph{Generalizable Question Answering} Benchmarks like MRQA~\cite{Fisch2019MRQA2S} studied the domain generalizability of machine reading comprehension models and ~\citet{Talmor2019MultiQAAE} found that \qa{} models trained on one domain often fail to generalize on others.
-To build more generalizable \qa{} systems, \citet{Khashabi2020UnifiedQACF} trained a unified model on a large collection of \qa{} datasets, while \citet{Friedman2021SingledatasetEF} trained lightweight adapters for better domain generalization.
-Unlike these works, we focus on the even more challenging setting of generalizing across different reasoning types rather than just domain generalization, and we take a very different approach by ensembling multiple specialized models rather than relying on a single unified model.
+\paragraph{Generalizable QA and Multitask Learning} MRQA~\cite{Fisch2019MRQA2S} benchmarked the domain generalizability of machine reading comprehension models and similar to \citet{Talmor2019MultiQAAE}: \qa{} models trained on one domain often fail to generalize on others.
+To improve generalizability, \citet{Khashabi2020UnifiedQACF} trained a unified model on a large collection of \qa{} datasets, while \citet{Friedman2021SingledatasetEF} trained lightweight adapters for domain generalization.
+Unlike these works, we focus on the more challenging setting of generalizing across different reasoning types, and we take a different approach by ensembling multiple specialized models.
+Beyond \qa{}, a growing line of work trains multitask models via multitask training~\cite{Zhong2021AdaptingLM,Min2021MetaICLLT} or instruction tuning~\cite{Mishra2021CrossTaskGV,Wei2021FinetunedLM,Wang2022SuperNaturalInstructionsGV}, which allows \llm{}s to extrapolate across different types of tasks.
+However, such fine-tuned models (with multitask or instruction tuning) still suffer from poor interpretability, while our proposed framework allows users to inspect the internal expert selection process for better interpretability.

-\paragraph{Selective Question Answering} Several prior works have studied how to train effective calibrators for selective question answering. \citet{Kamath2020SelectiveQA} studied selective question answering under domain shift where they showed that training a random forest calibrator is better than relying on MaxProb. \citet{Ye2021CanEB} additionally included local explanation features generated from LIME and SHAP to improve the calibrator. \citet{zhang2021knowing} embedded questions as dense vector features to improve the calibrator. ~\citet{Xie2022CalibratingTO} focused on multihop questions and achieved benefits from incorporating question decomposition information in the calibrator.
-Our work contributes to this line of work by showing the benefit of designing a more interpretable \qa{} system where the inter-expert agreement features are helpful for improving selective question answering.
+\paragraph{Selective Prediction} Several prior works studied training effective calibrators to decide when to abstain. \citet{Kamath2020SelectiveQA} studied selective \qa{} under domain shifts where they showed that training a random forest calibrator is better than relying on LM probability alone. \citet{Ye2021CanEB} additionally included local explanation features to improve the calibrator, and \citet{zhang2021knowing} embedded questions as dense vector features to improve the calibrator. \citet{Xie2022CalibratingTO} focused specifically on multihop questions and achieved benefits from incorporating question decomposition information in the calibrator. \citet{Garg2021WillTQ} filtered unanswerable questions based on model confidence to improve computation efficiency. \citet{Rodriguez2019QuizbowlTC} studied incremental question answering (Quizbowl) where calibration is an intrinsic part of the task in order to decide the best timing for making a prediction (``buzzing'').
+Our work contributes to this line of work by showing the benefit of designing a more interpretable \qa{} system where the inter-expert agreement features are helpful for calibration and selective \qa{}.